Rayin-saber/yinrui.github.io/_pages/about.md

 - [Oct.2023] Our paper "HSELDA: Heterogeneous Sub-Graph Learning for lncRNA-Disease Associations Prediction" was accepted by the 2023 IEEE International Conference on Bioinformatics and Biomedicine.
 - [Oct.2023] Our paper "PESI: Paratope-Epitope Set Interaction for SARS-CoV-2 Neutralization Prediction" was accepted by the 2023 IEEE International Conference on Bioinformatics and Biomedicine.
 - [Sep.2023] Our paper "Editorial: Computational Methods to Analyze RNA Data for Human Diseases" was accepted by Frontiers in Genetics.
-- [Sep.2023] I am serving as Editorial Board Member in the Journal of BMC Bioinformatics
+- [Sep.2023] I am serving as an Editorial Board Member in the Journal of BMC Bioinformatics
 - [Sep.2023] Our proposal "Targeted protein design via constrained denoising diffusion probabilistic models" was funded by the Ministry of Education, Singapore
 - [Aug.2023] Our paper "Identification of Outcome-Oriented Progression Subtypes from Mild Cognitive Impairment to Alzheimer’s Disease Using Electronic Health Records" was accepted by the 2023 AMIA Annual Symposium
 - [Aug.2023] Our paper "MTLNFM: Multi-task Learning to Predict Patient Clinical Outcomes with Neural Factorization Machine" was accepted by the 2023 AMIA Annual Symposium
-- [Aug.2023] Pratyush Shukla joined our lab as a graduate research assistant, welcome!
+- [Aug.2023] Pratyush Shukla joined our lab as a graduate research assistant.
+Welcome!
 - [Jul.2023] I was invited to give a talk at the 2023 International Conference on Intelligent Biology and Medicine Workshop, with the topic "Leveraging the power of genomics to facilitate the diagnosis of undiagnosed diseases with machine learning models"
 - [Jul.2023] I am serving as the co-chair for the 2024 IEEE International Conference on Healthcare Informatics Tutorial.
-- [Jun.2023] Rohit Inampudi joined our lab as an undergraduate research assistant, welcome!
+- [Jun.2023] Rohit Inampudi joined our lab as an undergraduate research assistant.
+Welcome!
 - [Jun.2023] Weimin Meng joined our lab as a PhD student, welcome!
 - [Jun.2023] I was appointed as guest editor for the Special Issue "Computational Modeling in RNA Viruses" in the Journal of MDPI Viruses.
 - [May.2023] Our paper "COMET: Convolutional Dimension Interaction for Collaborative Filtering" was accepted by ACM Transactions on Intelligent Systems and Technology.